SverkerSbrg/openpyxl-templates/docs/table_sheet/table_sheet.rst

 Reading without looking for headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Looking for headers can be disabled by setting ``look_for_headers`` to *False* or passing it as a named argument directly to the read function.
 When this is done the TableSheet will start looking for valid rows at once.
-This will most likely cause an exception if the header row is indeed present
+This will most likely cause an exception if the title, description or header row is present since they will be treated as rows.

 Customization
 -------------